Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug where the agme would crash when attempting to generate a random map if the `Neutral` or `Special` HouseTypes are not found.
 - Fix a bug where the agme would crash when attempting to generate a random map if there are fewer than 4 HouseTypes defined.
 - Fix a limitation where the game could only choose between the first two HouseTypes for the AI players.
 Now, all HouseTypes with `Multiplay=yes` will be considered.
+- Fix a bug where the `Cloakable=yes` had no effect on AircraftTypes.